flowxrc/discord-albion-online-market-tracker-bot/README.md

-# discord-albion-online-market-tracker-bot
+# Discord Bot For Albion Online Market Prices Tracking
 A bot to track market prices in Albion Online MMORPG

 # Setup
-Create config.json file in "bot" directory and paste the following configuration:
+1. Create config.json file in "bot" directory and paste the following configuration:
 ```javascript
 {
     "token": "DISCORD_BOT_TOKEN",
     "applicationId": "APP_ID"
 }
 ```
-Open up the console (and navigate to the discord-albion-online-market-tracker-bot folder) and input the following command:
+2. Open up the console
+3. Navigate to the bot folder
+4. Perform the following command:
 ```
 npm install
 ```